EEC-Developers/framework/Filter/README.md

 ## Methods
 * create(parent,output,work_size) -- constructor: parent is the filter, output is the buffer, work_size is the size of the string buffer to be placed in the self.work estring.
 * generate() -- abstract method to output each string.
 The string is contained in self.work and the enumerated status of the class is in self.status.
 See in-code comments for more specific information.

-# Subfilter
-Makes a filter of multiple filter_processes and yields the cumulative process as if it were all one stage in the current filter

-## Methods
-* build(parent) -- constructor: parent is the filter this subfilter is called from.